stungeye/Programming-1-Notes/docs/11-pointers/01-pointer-basics.md

 ## Null Pointers

-There is a special literal value `nullptr` we can assign to pointers to indicate that they are uninitialized.
+There is a special literal value `nullptr` we can assign to pointers to indicate that they don't point to anything.

 ```cpp
 int* nullPointer1{ nullptr }; // Manually made null using the nullptr literal.